 As a licensed pediatric physician at Invigor Medical, Dr. Poston takes a different approach.
 “From a medical perspective, I feel like flying is an average-risk activity.
 Of course, each person needs to weigh the risks and benefits for themselves and they might find the benefits far outweigh the risks.
 On the other hand, people with medical conditions that put them at higher risk from complications of COVID-19 may find the risks far outweigh the benefits.”

 As cases continue to mount across the globe, precautions can change fast, and you need to be prepared in case your upcoming travel plans are affected by heightened advisories.

-Within the U.S, California, Florida, Texas and Georgia hold the highest rates of infection.
-Although not a state, New York City has enough cases in its 302 square miles to merit fifth place on the CDC’s list.
+Within the U.S, California, Florida, Texas and Georgia hold the highest numbers of infection.

 The State Department provides a helpful list of travel advisories for international travel using a level system to express risk.

 - Level 2 – Exercise Increased Caution

 Countries like Russia, Mexico, Brazil, Belize, Venezuela and the Bahamas are all considered Level 4 countries with a Do Not Travel order.
 Taiwan and Macau are the only Level 1 countries without heightened travel advisories.

 Until there is a cure, the coronavirus will continue to impact how and where we can travel.
 Americans are still able to fly for both domestic and international travel, but the State Department and CDC urge you to take all precautions and consult travel advisories before departure.